Neoware-Technology-Solutions/insurasiist_databricks_demo/README.md

 ## Folder Structure

-**Input Folder**: Place example input images in the data/input folder.
-This folder contains all the images used for image analysis and KYC verification.
+**Input folder**: Placed example input images in data\ui_img.This folder contains all the images used for image analysis and KYC verification.
+All the documents used for rag is in data\input.
 **Output Folder**: Processed results and recognized texts will be saved in data/output.
 This folder will be created automatically if it doesn’t exist.

 ## Setup Instructions